 Shockingly, my local supermarket doesn’t stock either, despite growing international sections in Viennese grocery stores.
-So I did some digging and came up with these three top options for finding Japanese food and ingredients.
+So I did some digging and came up with these three options for finding Japanese food and ingredients in town.

 Nippon-Ya has the feel of a family-run corner shop, with stocks of Japanese food and drink, plus tea-related and other crockery items.

 The staff were notably friendly.
 I found my Yakiniku sauce, but Gyoza sauce was sold out.
 The elderly gentleman at the cash desk then took me to one side and explained that most Japanese make their own, then proceeded to give me recipe tips and a recommendation for the required chili oil.

 The store also had the sweetest tip jar I’ve ever seen.
 You put a coin on top of a box and this activates a small opening – out pops a cat’s paw and pulls in the coin.

 The surrounding area (and up Operngasse) has the feel of a mini-Japanese quarter – almost next door is Cha No Ma, for example…a relaxing little tea house offering Matcha, Sencha and traditional snacks like Onigiri.

 Matcha is ground Japanese green tea that is simply dissolved in hot water.
 Sencha is tea made by infusing whole tea leaves.
 So an appropriate place to relax once you’ve done your shopping at Nippon-Ya.